Quinn the Legend

 “Their pawprints leave marks deeper than time.”

-Or that's how I remember him, since I was still small when he died in the early 80's.
+Quinn, the Husky as big as a tiger.
+Or that's how I remember him, since I was a small child when he died in the early 80's.
+Quinn moved like a tiger, too, with a gorgeous, confident gait.

-Sketches of Quinn by Canadian artist Fenwick Landsdowne
+Drawing of Quinn by artist Fenwick Landsdown

 Quinn drove my dad crazy with his indifference to attempts at asserting dominance.
 But he went everywhere with us, even to Canada, where another artist Fen Lansdowne, sketched him as he lay on the lawn.
-Quinn moved like a tiger too, with a gorgeous and confident gait.

 Quinn kept company with another legendary animal in our family: Makah the Raven.
-You can just make out Makah in the picture above, on the right.
+You can just make out Makah in the picture on the right.

 I grew up with a menagerie of animals and the memories of my relationships with them are emerging as I make my way through the family archives.